 - Stroll through the Mädler Passage,Leipzig's most beautiful shopping arcade, and go on a journey back to Goethe's student years in Auerbach's Keller .

 - In the Museum in the Round Corner, the former headquarters of the GDR's State Security Service, find out about the Stasi's methods and machinations.

 - Take a boat ride in the Neuseenland just outside Leipzig, where the remaining holes of the open-cast lignite mine have been transformed into a unique recreational landscape with 19 lakes.

 Hotel tips for Leipzig: These hotels are a good starting point for your explorations

-Trafford Sky Homes (advertising link) Important: The webinar and Website Master Class are in German language!: Apartments in a listed building with roof terrace in the middle of the old town.
+Trafford Sky Homes (advertising link): Apartments in a listed building with roof terrace in the middle of the old town.

 7. Munich: Top-Class Museums and Bavarian Lifestyle

 Munich enjoys a global reputation in many respects: as a Center of the Arts, as most livable city in Germany, as German beer and veal sausage capital, home to global players from a wide range of industries, most expensive city in Germany ...
 The superlatives for the Bavarian capital are almost endless.
 Add to that the charming location with lakes and mountains on the doorstep.